 - maintain a full course of study at Capitol.
-A full course of study is at least 12 credits per semester for undergraduate students and nine credits per semester for graduate students.
-Of the 12 credits required to maintain status, only three credits maybe online.
-The remaining nine credits must be on-campus (any credits taken above 12 may be online).You are permitted, but not required, to take courses during the summer.
-Exceptions to this rule are few, but if you are thinking of taking less than a full course load, you should contact the foreign student advisor, who is the only school official who can provide authorization.
-If you do not get authorization, you will be placed out of status. - not accept any off-campus or on-campus employment without authorization from the foreign student advisor and or the INS.
+A full course of study is at least 12 credits per semester for undergraduate.
+You are permitted, but not required, to take courses during the summer.
+Exceptions to this rule are few, but if you are considering of taking less than a full course load, you should contact the foreign student advisor, who is the only school official who can provide authorization.
+If you do not get authorization, you will be placed out of status. - maintain residency via campus based courses.
+At least nine credits must be on-campus in a traditional classroom setting (any credits taken above 12 may be online).

+- not accept any off-campus or on-campus employment without authorization from the foreign student advisor and or the INS.
 Accepting employment without authorization is against the law, making you subject to deportation.
 The USCIS and Department of Labor take unauthorized work very seriously.
-Contact the foreign student advisor before taking any work.

-- apply for program extensions at least 60 days prior to the I-20 expiring.
+Contact the foreign student advisor before taking any work. - apply for program extensions at least 60 days prior to the I-20 expiring.
 (See Program Extension) - follow USCIS procedures if transferring to another school. - report change of address to the USCIS and the Office of Registration and Records within 10 days.